56quarters/modgrot/README.md

 ### Get kernel source

-If you're on Ubuntu, this is a package called `linux-source`.
+If you're on Ubuntu, this is a package called `linux-source` and should match the version of the kernel you're running.

 Installing it will leave you with a tarball of source code at `/usr/src/linux-source-5.4.0.tar.bz2`.
 Copy this tarball, unzip the contents